Red Hen Publications

 Unfortunately, Kendra died when Albus was barely finished with school.
 If Aberforth was 3 years behind Albus, he would have only just finished 4th year.
 He had not yet sat his OWLs and was not qualified for anything within their world.
 It is small wonder that someone who lived inside his head the way Albus did would not hear of Aberforth leaving school to take care of their sister, once he was titularly in charge of the family.
 Regardless of how lame his own notions of what the proper way of dealing with the situation might have been.

-Despite being the one to contribute the concept of “The Greater Good” spin to a Supremacist movement, Albus was not the driver of Gellert’s budding Supremacist rising.
+Despite being the one to contribute applying the concept of “The Greater Good” spin to a Supremacist movement, Albus was not the driver of Gellert’s budding Supremacist rising.
 He was already out of the loop by then, and he was in essence, a dupe.
 His awakening although violent and quick, would have been on the menu soon enough in any case, quite possibly before Gellert actually started driving his bid for power anyway.
 I tend to doubt that Albus would have willingly been a party to burglarizing Gregorovitch’s workroom and stealing the Elder Wand.

 There has been a lot of foofaraugh across the internet over Rowling’s posthumous “outing” of Albus Dumbledore as being gay, and her statement that he had in fact fallen into a violent infatuation with Gellert Grindelwald, but while this information certainly adds to the overall poignancy of the whole unhappy situation, it adds comparatively little to the narrative as it stands in the book.
 True, knowing the proper context of that particular overheated friendship, is of some value, but there is no reason to explore the matter further.
 The primary damage is not so much that he fancied himself in love with Gellert Grindelwald, but that he didn’t realize that just because his friend was unquestionably bright, that he necessarily had a proper way of thinking.